 Most of the anti-Islamic material over the internet is pure hate which is not even disguised.
 The remaining is hate disguised as intellectual research.
 However, once scratched a little below the surface, the hate becomes apparent and motives come out in the open.

-Criminals justify their acts in a number of ways to gain peace of mind which may be to convince themselves that they have been wronged, to convince themselves that their victim is actually someone who deserves the evil he received to many other reasons.
+Criminals justify their acts in a number of ways to gain peace of mind which may be to convince themselves that they have been wronged, to convince themselves that their victim is actually someone who deserves the evil he received in addition to many other reasons.
 Once the criminal brainwashes himself into believing that he is right and his victim is wrong, then he stands on faulty ground and all his supporting acts and decisions would therefore be faulty as well.

 Let us move on to the verses under discussion: